pawel-ch/vagrant-redmine/README.md

 - Machine cores and memory
 - Extra provision scripts you would like to have
 - Network type: NAT, bridge (public) or internal
-- Port redirection
+- Port redirection - if you want to use multiple machines simultaneously (i.e. for comparison), you should change the ports from 8888 to something else so they won't conflict
 - All the settings available in Vagrant configuration.

 TODO
 ----

-- Verify if pgsql is working
 - Set up secure mode
 - Allow to backup/restore when provisioning instance